dany1061/3os.org/docs/raspberryPi/TOR-Pi.md

 <!-- prettier-ignore-start -->
 !!! bug
-      There is a bug that Raspap overwrites iptables tules at boot.
+      There is a bug that Raspap overwrites iptables rules at boot.
       The solution is to install make a bash script with iptables rules
       to Run on startup with delay of 30 seconds.
 <!-- prettier-ignore-end -->